 Much of this comes from our throw-away culture, which people are beginning to realize is unnecessary.
 Changing from 'wasteful' to 'wasteless' will help put a stop to the madness of the plastic problem.
 In a recent poll from RollingStone, 89% of people said they wanted a ban on single-use plastic bottles3.
 Who wouldn't?
 Today, there are only 3 states that have bans in place - but others are ready, they just need a push.

 By 2050 there will be more plastic in our ocean than fish4, unless we, the consumers, decide to change our ways and make our voices heard.

 I urge you to add your name to the growing majority that want a ban on single-use plastic bottles.
-On December 1st, 2019, we'll make sure your voice is heard by sending your signature to the Governor of Your State.
+We'll make sure your voice is heard by sending your signature to the Governor of Your State.

 - FAQ on Plastics

 Our World in Data, September 2, 2018

 No Plastic Oceans, January 19, 2019